MicrosoftDocs/visualstudio-docs/docs/ide/developer-community-privacy.md

 ---
 title: Private data for problem reports
-description: Learn about how to keep your private data more secure when you create problem reports on Developer Community. ms.custom: SEO-VS-2020 ms.date: 06/21/2018 ms.topic: conceptual
+description: Learn how to keep your private data more secure when you create problem reports for the Developer Community to review. ms.custom: SEO-VS-2020 ms.date: 06/21/2018 ms.topic: conceptual